- 14/08/2023

 8. Challenges and Considerations for the Future

-Adaptation and Skill Development: Keeping up with rapid technological changes and ensuring teams have the skills to utilize new tools.
+Adaptation and Skill Development: This involves keeping up with rapid technological changes and ensuring teams have the skills to utilize new tools.

 Privacy and Security: Balancing personalization with privacy concerns, adhering to regulations like GDPR.